Tom Wyatt (rugby union): Club career

 He played junior rugby at Minehead Barbarians RFC, at 16 he had trials at Bath however he was dismissed being described as "too small".

 One of his coaches at Taunton School, former Exeter Chiefs player Nic Sestaret, helped get Wyatt down to Level 8 side North Petherton RFC.
-With help from Sestaret, Wyatt was invited to play in representative games as part of Exeter’s outreach programme.
+With help from Sestaret, Wyatt was invited to play in representative games as part of Exeter's outreach programme.
 Joining the senior academy in 2019.

-He made a couple of appearances for the Exeter Chiefs Braves side before makings his full debut for the club on the 21 September 2019, starting at outside centre in a 28-14 win over Bath in the Premiership Rugby Cup.
+He made a couple of appearances for the Exeter Chiefs Braves side before makings his full debut for the club on 21 September 2019, starting at outside centre in a 28-14 win over Bath in the Premiership Rugby Cup.
 Wyatt opening the scoring of the match with a try in the 18th minute.

 In the 2019-20 season, he joined Taunton RFC on loan helping the side win the National League 2 South.
 He joined the Cornish Pirates on dual registration in 2020.